Tower of Strength (Gene McDaniels song)

 "Tower of Strength" is a song written by Burt Bacharach and Bob Hilliard and performed by Gene McDaniels.
 The record was produced by Snuff Garrett and featured the Johnny Mann Singers and Earl Palmer on drums.
 It appeared on his 1961 album, Tower of Strength.

 Chart performance

-The song reached No. 5 on both the US Billboard chart and the R&B chart in 1961.
+The song reached No. 5 on both the US Billboard pop and R&B charts in 1961.